jeka-dev/jeka/docs/cheat-sheet.md

 * _JEKA_JDK_ environment variable ([_JEKA_JDK_]/bin/java must point on _java_ executable)
 * _JAVA_HOME_ environment variable

-If none of the above varaiables are present, _Jeka_ will run on the _java_ executable accessible from the _PATH_ environment.
+If none of the above variables are present, _Jeka_ will run on the _java_ executable accessible from the _PATH_ environment.

 ## Change the Repository _Jeka_ uses to Fetch Dependencies